Adam Dalton Hired as JTT Manager

 Prior to joining USTA Southern, Dalton was Managing Director of the Macon (Ga.)
 Area Tennis Association.
 He was responsible for all aspects of the community tennis association including directing junior and adult tournaments, overseeing leagues and related programming, managing finances, supervising staff, coordinating board of directors meetings, and providing communications and marketing oversight.
 He has also worked as a Junior Team Tennis League Coordinator and a tournament director at the national, sectional and local levels.
 A veteran tennis official, he currently serves as USTA Georgia Chair of Officials.

-Additionally, Dalton has earned a white badge as a chair official, called lines at the US Open finals, certified by the Professional Tennis Registry and has experience as a head tennis professional.
+Additionally, Dalton has earned a white badge as a chair official, called lines at the US Open finals, and has experience as a head tennis professional.

 USTA Southern Executive Director and COO John Callen said, “We are so pleased to get someone of Adam’s talent to lead our JTT program to future growth.
 His many other talents will be great assets, too.”